Hollowwhite22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that sets the owner and group owner to no permission at all, while other users have all the permission A script that sets the mode of the file
- A script that sets the mode of the file hello the same as olleh’s mode
+ A script that sets the mode of the file hello the same as olleh’s mode A script that creates a directory called my_dir with permissions 751 in the working directory